-The red variety (also South Dakota 72S15) is an interspecific new breed between Fredonia x South Dakota 9-39 (a Riparia seedling).
-They are genes of Vitis labrusca.
+The red grape variety (also South Dakota 72S15) is an interspecific new breed between Fredonia x South Dakota 9-39 (a Riparia seedling).
+They are genes from Vitis labrusca.
 Vitis riparia and Vitis vinifera contain.
-The intersection of hybrid took place in 1967 at South Dakota State University by RM Peterson.
-The early ripening vine is extremely resistant to frost to minus 46 degrees Celsius, but vulnerable to both mildews and black rot and therefore more suitable for dry climate.
-It produces deep-colored, low-acid reds.
-The variety is mainly used for the production of table grapes. grape juice and jelly used.
-There are acreages in Iowa (1 ha), Michigan.
+The crossing of the hybrid was done in 1967 at South Dakota State University by RM Peterson.
+The early ripening vine is extremely resistant to frost down to minus 46 ° Celsius, but susceptible to both mildews and black rot and therefore more suitable for dry climates.
+It produces deep-colored, low-acid red wines.
+The variety is mainly used for the production of table grapes. grape juice and jelly.
+There is acreage in Iowa (1 ha), Michigan.
 Minnesota (11 ha), Missouri, North Dakota, South Dakota and Wyoming.
-In 2010, however, only for Iowa and Minnesota stocks were reported (Kym Anderson ).
+In 2010, stocks were only shown for Iowa and Minnesota (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012